-Covers all items required to furnish and equip a building, e.g. chairs, tables, carpeting
+Covers all items required to furnish and equip a building, e.g. chairs, tables, carpeting etc.

-- 4.2 Other assets refer to intangible assets that includes patent and goodwill. - 4.2.1 Patent refers to exclusive right to manufacture a mechanical invention which runs for numbers of years.
+- 4.2.
+Other assets refer to intangible assets that include patht and goodwill - 4.2.1 Patent refers to exclusive right to manufacture a mechanical invention which runs for a number of years.
 Patent is valued at cost. - 4.2.2 Goodwill arises from the good reputation of a company and the customer's loyalty it has gained.
 When a business is purchased for a price in excess of the value of its net assets, then the excess presumably is for goodwill.

-4.2.3 Work in progress
+4.2.3 Work in progress by type

-Refers to assets (e.g. building, machinery & equipment etc.) partially completed and has yet to be capitalised. (e.g. if a company is constructing an asset such as building to be used in production and the asset is only partially completed, the amount spent would be recorded as work in progress)
+Refers to assets (e.g. building, machinery & equipment etc.) partially completed and has yet to be capitalised. (e.g. if a company is constructing an asset such as building to be used in production, and the asset is only partially completed, the amount spent would be recorded as work in progress).

-4.3 Others
+4.3.
+Others